amb372/ANU_YOLO/README.md

 ---

 ## Project Overview
 This repository provides scripts for running YOLOv8-based face and object detection on images and videos.
-The main script, `yolo_face.py`, detects faces using a YOLOv8 model and outputs annotated images or videos with bounding boxes and confidence scores.
+The main scripts, `object.py` and `yolo_face.py`, detects objects and faces using a YOLOv8n model and its retrained model and outputs annotated images or videos with bounding boxes and confidence scores, respectively.
+This introduces the newcomer to various ML concepts.

 ---